|

 has been able to use lending as an important lever to implement its

 industrial policy.
-Largest financial institution in the world, is the
+Operating in 24,000 post offices nation wide, the largest financial institution in the country is the

 Japanese